Justin1002/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
-3. Write css files using `npm run scss` command.
+3. Compile css files using `npm run scss` command.
 4. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8090/>.
 5. Go to <http://localhost:8090/> in your browser.